CP1404/Practicals/prac_04/README.md

 Before we're done, let's learn one more Git thing, ignoring files.

-You will have files in your project that you don't want stored in your repo (like PyCharm metadata files), you can just choose not to add them (as we've done until now) but they do show up as "unversioned files", which is kind of a warning...
+You will have files in your project that you don't want stored in your repo (like PyCharm metadata files).
+You can just choose not to add them (as we've done until now) but they do show up as "unversioned files".
 We'd prefer this to only show us files we probably should add.

 ![Unversioned Files window](../images/04image2.png)

 The solution is to add a file called `.gitignore` to your repository.
 Note the exact spelling, including the dot at the start.
-On Unix-like systems (including Mac), the dot makes a file/folder hidden.
+On Unix-like systems (including Mac), the dot makes a file/folder _hidden_.

-This is just a plain text file that stores the names of any files or folders you want Git not to track and not to warn you about.
+.gitignore is just a plain text file that stores the names of any files or folders you want Git not to track and not to warn you about.
+Your file will still exist in your _project_, but not in your _repository_.

-Do this now: create the file, and let PyCharm add it to Git.
+**Create a file called .gitignore** in the root folder of your pracs project/repo, and let PyCharm add it to Git.

 Then enter one line (the trailing slash means it will match a directory but not a file with that name):

-`.idea/`
+    .idea/

 .idea is the directory (folder) that PyCharm stores its project metadata in.